blacksaildivision/lamponsteroids/roles/httpd/README.md

  - `httpd_user`
  - `httpd_group`

-Apache httpd will be configured with minimal number of modules.
+Apache httpd will be configured with minimal number of modules required for basic functioning + SSL + decoding IP when running with reverse proxy.
 Please review and update `httpd_active_modules` variable if you need anything more enabled.
+By default `httpd_real_ip_recording` is set to `no`.
+Change it to yes only if it's running behind varnish/nginx/etc.

 **VirtualHosts**
 You need to define list of VirtualHosts that should be present in the system